caimarmal/m0_github_cfu/github_cfu.md

 - `git clone [add name of repository here copied from github]`
 - `git push` push it up to github!
 **that's enough for now**
+1 more change to see if I can push, now that I've removed my remote repository